jg-chickenbook/chickenbook/README.md

 ### 🙏 Pull requests

 Pull requests should target the `dev` branch (set `base: dev` and `compare: <your-branch>`).

-> ?? regular deployments and refactoring ??

 Any change that is going to be merged should be checked by at least one other developer.
 Therefore **add others as reviewers in your pull request** so they get a notification that you need them to check it out. **Branch shouldn't be merged without a code review and/or some feedback written in the pull request**.
 Comments or at least reactions are required in PRs and **all the PR related communication should happen within the given PR** or be at least noticed/mentioned including its outcome.

 Each pull requests should contain at least basic information about the changes.
 You can use this simple template: